 - Be prepared – Keep all your supplies together in one.
 Ideally, it should be where you spend your daily time with God.

 - Have a plan – Haphazard Bible reading and study will always be haphazard.
 Find and use a Bible reading plan.
 I have several on my resources page.
+Or, use one of my “Deep Rooted” devotional books.
+Each one takes you through a Bible book and is formatted around the 4 R Bible study method.
+Check on the volumes on Mark and Acts.
+AND… Romans is coming in October 2022!

 - Find a group for support and encouragement – I lead two online Bible study groups.
 I would love to have you in one or both!
 “Reading the Bible Together” is an ongoing private Facebook group that reads through one Bible book at a time.
 “Deep Rooted” is a short-term group on Facebook that will be starting my new devotional study book “Deep Rooted: Growing through the Gospel of Mark” on January 11th.